behu-kea/ITA23-2-sem/cs101/04-inheritance-access-modification.md

 **A)**

+- Create a Kotlin class called `BankAccount` with the following properties:

+1. `accountNumber`: The account number of the bank account.
+2. `balance`: The current balance of the bank account.

+- Implement custom getter and setter methods for the `balance` property.
+The setter should ensure that the balance is always non-negative.
+If a negative value is attempted to be set, it should be adjusted to 0.

+**B)**

 - Create a class named `Student` to represent student information.
 - Include properties such as `name`, `birthdate`, and `grade`.
 - Implement a custom setter for the `grade` property to ensure that the grade is within a valid range (e.g., 0 to 100).